cbg15589/carnd-term1/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The code for this step is contained in the fifth to tenth code cells of the IPython notebook.

-As a first step, I decided to convert the images to grayscale because, although some information is inevitably lost, it makes the images more simple and should help the model to focus in the most important parts of information
+As a first step, I decided to convert the images to grayscale because, although some information is inevitably lost, it makes the images more simple and should help the model to focus in the most important parts of information.

 Here is an example of each traffic sign image after grayscaling.

 ![alt text][image3]

-Then, I normalized the image data, making all the pixel values to fall betwenn [-1, 1].
-When visualizing the resulting image, we can't appreciate any difference but this will center the problem and help the model to converge.
+Then, I normalized the image data, making all the pixel values to fall between [-1, 1].
+When visualizing the resulting image, we can't appreciate any difference, but this will center the problem and help the model to converge.

 Here is an example of each traffic sign image after normalization.

 ![alt text][image4]

 This preprocessing was applied to the three datasets.
-During the pre-processing I only used data from each single image, in case of using statistical parameters from across the whole dataset, only information from the training dataset should be used.
+During the pre-processing, I only used data from each single image, in case of using statistical parameters from across the whole dataset, only information from the training dataset should be used.
 For example, using the mean of the test dataset, would imply using information which won't be available in a production environment.

 ### 2. Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)